danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Scroll to the top of the <article> element when clicking on a link (This seems much harder than expected!)
 - Make the search bar functional (...eventually)
 - Organise `article.md` files into folders, ensuring they can still be read by `main.js`
+- Prevent incorrect article paths from displaying an empty page

 ### To-Do List | Completed

+- ~~Check article bodies for errors~~
 - ~~Enable dynamic pagination~~
 - ~~Add 'newer posts' link, which will be hidden on page one.~~
 - ~~Style the Error page~~